Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

      }];

 【Description 】
-      To obtain and upgrade the firmware information, click the upgrade device and the upgrade operation will be carried out immediately
+      To obtain and upgrade the firmware information, click the upgrade device and the upgrade operation will be operated immediately
 【Function】

      /**